Your fingernails can say a lot about your health.

 3. Iron

-Iron composes the center of red blood cells, which carry oxygen to your organs and every cell in your body — including your nails.
+Iron forms the center of red blood cells, which carry oxygen to every cell in your body — including your nails.

-As oxygen is needed for healthy nails, an iron deficiency or anemia can lead to vertical ridges in your nails, or your nails may concave or “spoon”.
+Without enough iron, oxygen doesn’t reach your cells adequately.
+Since oxygen is needed for healthy nails, iron deficiency or anemia can cause vertical ridges or “spooning” (concave nails).

 Summary: Iron is needed to provide your cells with adequate oxygen, which, in turn, is necessary for healthy nails.
 If you have an iron deficiency, the shape and appearance of your nails can be affected.